engineering-collaboration/book/docs/book/README.md

 ---
 title: About this Book
-description: OpenCollaboration discusses intramural strategies that have proven useful for a broad spectrum of organizations.
+description: Engineering Collaboration discusses intramural strategies that have proven useful for a broad spectrum of organizations.
 We consider how to build autonomous, flexible, and collaborative teams and solve the apparent paradox of providing a stable and low-latency experience while continuously responding to user feedback and regulatory compliance.
 ---

 # About this Book